Hand, Foot & Mouth Disease

 Disease Facts

 Anyone can get Hand, Foot, & Mouth disease.
-Man is the only known source for these viruses.
-Because there are several different viruses that cause the same syndrome, seemingly, a person can get the illness more than once.
+Humans are the only known source for these viruses.
+Because there are several different viruses that cause the same disease, a person can get the illness more than once.

-By direct contact with nose and throat discharges and feces of infected persons.
-Virus is also present in the blister-like lesions.
+Through direct contact with nose and throat discharges and feces of infected persons.
+A virus is also present in the blister-like lesions.
+This illness spreads easily in daycares and among children and their caretakers.

-Some persons experience sudden onset of fever and sore throat along with small, discrete grayish-white lesions ("sores").
-These lesions may be present on any of the soft tissue inside the mouth.
-Some persons experience lesions that are raised and/or blister-like on the body, most notably the palms, fingers and the soles of the feet.
-These lesions may persist for 7-10 days.
+Some people experience sudden fever and sore throat along with small, grayish-white lesions or sores.
+These lesions may be present on the soft tissue inside the mouth.
+Some people experience lesions that are raised and/or blister-like elsewhere on the body, most notably the palms, fingers, and soles of the feet.
+These lesions may last for 7-10 days.

 A person can be considered infectious during the time symptoms are present.
 These viruses inhabit the human intestinal tract and may persist in stool for several weeks, even after symptoms disappear.

-Diagnosis is based mainly on clinical symptoms.
-Virus may be isolated from lesions, nasopharyngeal or stool specimens.
-Since many viruses may produce the same syndrome, these tests are not routinely done.
+Virus may be detected in lesions, secretions from the nose or throat, or from stool specimens.
+Since many viruses may produce the same syndrome, these tests are not always routinely done.

 There is no specific treatment.
-Viral illnesses in general are self-limiting, meaning, you will get over the illness without outside influence.
+Symptoms will generally resolve on their own.
 There are some medications available to temporarily ease the discomfort from the lesions.
-Complications are rare and there are no fatalities associated with this disease.
+Complications are rare.
+Talk with your healthcare provider if you or your child need help managing symptoms.

 Disclaimer